Raising Whole-Brain Children Through Adventure

 5. Move It or Lose It

-Physical movement regulates emotions.
+Physical movement helps regulate emotions.

 6. Let the Clouds of Emotion Roll By

-Teach children that emotions are temporary.
+Teach children that feelings are temporary.

 7. Remember to Remember